gemfire/gemfire-developer-website/content/blog/gemfire-distributed-sequences/index.md

 description: A sequence, also known as a counter, is a feature supported by some database systems to produce unique values on demand, generally increasing the current value by 1 and returning the resulting value to the caller.
-Instead of embedding the sequence generation within the real-time processing, use the Geode Sequence Generator and invoke the service occasionally to retrieve a big enough set of counters to work on.
+Instead of embedding the sequence generation within the real-time processing, use the Gemfire Sequence Generator and invoke the service occasionally to retrieve a big enough set of counters to work on.
 lastmod: '2021-04-22'
 team:
 - Juan Jose Ramos
-title: Geode Distributed Sequences
+title: GemFire Distributed Sequences
 type: blog
 ---

 ## Introduction
-[Apache Geode](https://geode.apache.org/) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
+[VMware GemFire](https://tanzu.vmware.com/gemfire) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
 Its many features include fault-tolerance, high-availability, distributed locks and function execution (implement your business logic where the data is stored instead of moving the data to your application!).
 A sequence, also known as a counter, is a feature supported by some database systems to produce unique values on demand, generally increasing the current value by 1 and returning the resulting value to the caller.
 These sequences are widely known and used, especially in legacy applications.

 A sequence, also known as a counter, is a feature supported by some database systems to produce unique values on demand, generally increasing the current value by 1 and returning the resulting value to the caller.
 These sequences are widely known and used, especially in legacy applications.

 ## Why?
-In order to move a step closer to cloud-native applications and a little away from legacy RDBMS, it would be nice to have distributed sequences/counters directly managed by [Apache Geode](https://geode.apache.org/).
+In order to move a step closer to cloud-native applications and a little away from legacy RDBMS, it would be nice to have distributed sequences/counters directly managed by [VMware GemFire](https://tanzu.vmware.com/gemfire).

 ## How?
 The first thing we have to keep in mind is that, even though we can generate unique sequential distributed sequences with Geode, **we have to loosen the restriction about having no-gaps between the sequences.** If we don’t, there will always be a potential contention point (either while computing sequences or while sequentially executing the application work using the sequences) and, thus, fully parallel processing can not be truly achieved.